brf2010/citrix-webshell-alert/README.md

     OR httpdConfig!=""
 ```
 stick those in an alert that runs every 10 minutes and you might know when you've been hacked

+# oh god i think this broke production what do i do
+to turn it off, keep calm and do the following:
+1. `ssh` to your ADC
+2. drop to `shell`
+3. run `crontab -e`
+4. remove the line that runs the script
+5. `:wq`

+that will stop the script from running. if production is still broken it's probably something else. good luck.